mlgx/boxes/README.md

 Virtual Boxes represent concepts or ideas.
 Use them to organize your PBs into logical groups.
-Example of VPs: furniture, bedding.
+Example of VBs: furniture, bedding.

 The main difference between them is that VBs form trees, while PBs form directed acyclic graphs (with a major simplification: nodes with more than one parent can't have children).